-Our strong financial performance in fiscal 2020 reflects the strategic steps management has taken the past several years to strengthen our balance sheet, grow and diversify the Company's franchise portfolio, and reduce costs.
-The table below illustrates the Company's cumulative total stockholder return over the last five years as compared to the NASDAQ composite index and other industry peers.
+With more people staying at home during fiscal 2021 as a result of the COVID-19 pandemic, we and our industry experienced heightened levels of engagement and growth.
+Our strong financial performance in fiscal 2021 also reflects the strategic steps management has taken the past several years to fortify our balance sheet, grow and diversify the Company's franchise portfolio, and reduce costs.
+The table below illustrates the Company's cumulative total shareholder return ("TSR") over the last five years as compared to the NASDAQ composite index and other industry peers.